sjp38/hackermail/README.md

 The first command is required to be executed only once for initialization.

 The second command opens an interactive list of the mails.
-From it, users can do actions for mails including opening, replying, and forwarding.
+From it, users can do actions for mails including below.

+- Opening a mail
+- Listing complete thread of a mail
+- Replying to a mail
+- Forwarding a mail
+- Continue writing a draft mail
+- Managing tags of a mail
+- Checking/applying patch mails
+- Exporting mails

 Press '?' for help.

 For more detail,